Skip to content

 Welcome!

-Many of the processes that shape Earth's surface — from mountain building and subduction, to glacial flow and seafloor spreading — are driven by the flow and fracture of rocks on a microscopic scale.
+Many of the processes that shape Earth's surface — from mountain building and subduction, to polar ice flow and seafloor spreading — are driven by the flow and fracture of rocks on a microscopic scale.

-In the Rock and Ice Deformation Laboratory, we use state-of-the-art experimental and microanalytical tools to characterize how rocks and minerals flow over timescales of tens to millions of years, from the atom to tectonic plate scale.
+In the Rock and Ice Deformation Laboratory, we use state-of-the-art experimental and microanalytical tools to characterize how rocks and minerals deform over timescales of seconds to millions of years, from the atom to tectonic plate scale.

 Active topics of research include: